 If you disregard these rules, a teacher will remind you once about them in person, and send you an email documenting the conversation.
 If you disregard these rules again, you will be expelled from the program.

 All of our desks are set up for standing or sitting on the stool-height chairs we've provided.
 You can adjust the height of our desks by pulling out the handle and cranking it.
 While you may not have used a standing desk before and they do take a little getting used to, we've found that most of our students come to appreciate the option to alternate between sitting and standing and the improved circulation and energy that this little bit of movement provides.
 Having desks at standing height is also very helpful for our teachers, as leaning over to sitting-height desks all day is a big strain on the back.
-So in general, please do not replace the stool-height chairs with lower chairs without talking to a staff first.
-That said, we recognize that the provided stools are not the ideal shape for some body types and people with certain back conditions, so if you need to use a different chair, please talk to a staff member and we'll be happy to accommodate you.
+So in general, please do not replace the stool-height chairs with lower chairs without talking to a staff member first.
+That said, we recognize that the provided stools are not the ideal shape for some people, so if you need to use a different chair, please talk to a staff member and we'll be happy to accommodate you.
 If at any point you do move chairs or any other furniture, please put it back in its original place before you leave.

 Our chairs sometimes come loose.
 Please let a teacher know immediately if this happens, so they can replace it for you and tighten it.
 Continuing to use the chair will damage it.

 We use mice and keyboards with ergonomic designs.
 Like our standing desks, the equipment takes a little getting used to but yields huge health benefits in the long run, helping prevent wrist injuries that many programmers experience after a few years of work.
 Some of the keyboards and mice have batteries.
-There is a battery charger for our rechargeable batteries on the northwest side of the classroom.

 Shut down your computer at the end of every day.
 When you log out, restart, or shut down Epicodus computers, they will delete all of your changes, so remember to back up your code before you finish.